ibm-cloud-docs/hpc-spectrum-symphony/faq.md

 No, the use of Host Factory to provision and delete compute nodes is not supported in the following cases:

 * Provisioning and deleting compute nodes on dedicated hosts.
 Only static compute nodes can be deployed on dedicated hosts.
-* When using a resource group other than Default.
 * When using Spectrum Scale for shared storage in the cluster.